WebAssembly/spec/spectec/test-prose/TEST.md

 2. Pop the value ref_2 from the stack.
 3. Assert: Due to validation, a value of value type ref is on the top of the stack.
 4. Pop the value ref_1 from the stack.
-5. If ref_1 is of the case REF.NULL, then:
+5. If ref_1 is REF.NULL, then:
   a.
-If ref_2 is of the case REF.NULL, then:
+If ref_2 is REF.NULL, then:
     1) Push the value (I32.CONST 1) to the stack.
   b.
 Else if (ref_1 = ref_2), then:
     1) Push the value (I32.CONST 1) to the stack.